fernandezfran/thesis/README.md

 ### Conference presentations

 + 34th Topical Meeting of the International Society of Electrochemistry. _Mar del Plata, Argentina_.
 Mar 20-22, 2023.
-Poster: "Study of electrochemical properties in the lithiation of an amorphous silicon structure using a DFTB potential".
+    - Poster: "Study of electrochemical properties in the lithiation of an amorphous silicon structure using a DFTB potential".
+    - Talk: "Galvanostatic maps for fast-charging diagnosis of active materials in LIBs", _co-author_.

 + 107th Argentine Physics Association Meeting. _Bariloche, Argentina_.
 Sep 27--30, 2022.